Sudoshellz/Password-Parser/README.md

 Hurl is a tool that extracts unique username/password combos from raw data in a variety of formats.
 This tool will identify, extract, clean, and then sort any combos found in the data.

+Note: I am uploading this in an unknown state, it might not work as-is.

 This repository includes both a command-line parser (hurlc.php) and a web page version.
 You definitely should not upload the command-line version to your web site.

 This code is mostly optimized for readability and accuracy at the expense of speed.
 Works well with small to medium-sized files, but may be a bit slow on very large files.